Crossbow Review: Ravin R29X

 The concept of a crossbow is hardly new.
 It’s thought to have been invented in central Asia around 600 BC and used by the Warring States.
 During the Middle Ages, crossbows were so powerful that some European kings outlawed them from civilian ownership.
-Fast forward to the early 2000s, when crossbows witnessed a rebirth in popularity, thanks to a surplus of whitetail deer and the loosening of state game laws.
+Fast forward to the early 2000s, when crossbows witnessed a rebirth in popularity, thanks to a surplus of whitetail deer and the loosened restrictions of state game laws.
 Now we are witnessing a golden age of crossbow design.
-And Ravin, with crossbows like the Ravin R29X, is more responsible for crossbow advancements than any other bow maker.
+And Ravin, with models like the R29X, is more responsible for crossbow advancements than any other bow manufacturer.

 Ravin R29X Specs

 - Velocity: 450 fps w/ 403 gr. arrow

 - Dimensions: Length: 29”, axle-to-axle width cocked: 6”, power stroke: 12.5”

 - Accessories: 6 arrows, crank, quiver, illuminated scope

 Ravin’s R29X crossbow is a more powerful upgrade to the company’s standard R29.
 The “X” means it’s touted to launch a 400-grain arrow at 450 fps for 180 ft.-lbs. of bone-shattering kinetic energy.
 Despite this power, the 29X retains the original’s light 6.75-lb. (bare) weight and its 9-inch overall widest point width while cocked, so it remains nimble and easy to carry in the woods.